Chart Color Schemes

 Woonona - Bulli - Russell Vale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the region.
-Notable ones include Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, MH Property Woonona-Bulli RSL Townhouse Development, and 481-485 Princes Highway Multi Dwelling Housing Development.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could affect the region.
+Notable projects include Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, MH Property Woonona-Bulli RSL Townhouse Development, and 481-485 Princes Highway Multi Dwelling Housing Development.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.